phoenixframework/phoenix_live_view/guides/client/form-bindings.md

     <input type="number">

-This is known to have a plethora of problems including accessibility, large numbers are converted to exponential notation and scrolling can accidentally increase or decrease the number.
+This is known to have a plethora of problems including accessibility, large numbers are converted to exponential notation, and scrolling can accidentally increase or decrease the number.

-As of early 2020, the following avoids these pitfalls and will likely serve your application's needs and users much better.
-According to https://caniuse.com/#search=inputmode, the following is supported by 90% of the global mobile market with Firefox yet to implement.
+One alternative is the `inputmode` attribute, which may serve your application's needs and users much better.
+According to [Can I Use?](https://caniuse.com/#search=inputmode), the following is supported by 86% of the global market (as of Sep 2021):

     <input type="text" inputmode="numeric" pattern="[0-9]*">